 The goal of the Ewing model was to be able to take any two teams and simulate a match to the point that it could churn out an accurate predicted scoreline.
 That meant they had to break the game down to possessions and assess the game on a play-by-play basis.

-This was a great time for Voulgaris to begin building his own model, as only a few years prior the NBA began releasing detailed statistics on the games that previously weren’t publicly available.
+This was a great time for Voulgaris to begin building his own model.
+Only a few years prior the NBA began releasing detailed statistics on the games that previously weren’t publicly available.
 By the time he got underway there was enough data available to build reliable models and do some testing.

 By 2008 the model was ready, although the initial results were anything but impressive.
 They had an edge but it didn’t convince Voulgaris that it was all that remarkable.
-The team spent the offseason trying out another ‘secret’ tweak to the model and by 2009 things really started to take off.
+The team spent the offseason trying out another ‘secret’ tweak to the model.
+By 2009 things really started to take off.
 Ewing 2.0 began crushing it and the results were outstanding.

-These days Voulgaris continues to bet on the NBA as well as playing some high stakes poker.
-There’s no doubt he is one of the most successful punters on the planet and has the ability to not only find an edge but also adapt to the changing betting landscape.
+These days Bob Voulgaris is the ‘Analytics Advantage‘ for the forward-thinking Dallas Mavericks, spruiks the virtues of Bitcoin and plays high stakes poker.
+There’s no doubt he is one of the most successful punters on the planet, with the ability to not only find an edge, but also adapt to the changing betting landscape.